varemenos/verepo/README.md

 For grunt to start working you need to run `npm install --save-dev` so that npm can install all the dependencies then you can now use grunt.js.
 After that while being in the root directory of the repository, you can perform one of these tasks:

-1. `grunt` to initiate a simple http server at http://localhost:8080 which will server a local viewer for the docs
+1. `grunt` to compile the docs (it only runs once, if you want a watch-like task, using 3.)
-2. `grunt connect` same as 1.
+2. `grunt shell` same as 1.
 3. `grunt watch` to watch any changes you do to the .scss files which will automatically regenerate the docs
+4. `grunt connect` to initiate a simple http server at http://localhost:8080 which will server a local viewer for the docs

 to stop the tasks, you need to press `CTRL` + `C`